edgarfinn/Redux-Basic-Reference/README.md

 - #### Containers:
-    A container is a smart component that has access to the state that is produced by Redux.
+    A container is a smart component that has been given access to the state that is produced by Redux.

-    React and Redux are two separate libraries, and its only through a third library called [React-Redux](https://github.com/reactjs/react-redux) that we can combine the two, thereby creating a react component, which is aware of the state stored in Redux.

     You can have multiple containers in one app, but you should only ever make a component a container when you need it to concern itself with a piece of state.

     Redux architecture revolves around a strict unidirectional data flow.
 Downwards data flow is therefore a popular principal, in which only the parent-most component in an application is responsible for fetching data, which can then be passed in a single direction downwards, to its child components.

-    In light of the downwards data flow principal, only the parent-most component that needs to care about a particular piece of state needs to be a container / smart component.
+    In light of this downwards data-flow principal, only the parent-most component that needs to care about a particular piece of state needs to be a container.
 This doesn't always mean the index or app.js module, you may want various child components to be containers as well / instead.

+    React and Redux are two separate libraries, and its only through a third library called [React-Redux](https://github.com/reactjs/react-redux) that we can combine the two, thereby creating a react component, which is aware of the state stored in Redux.

+- #### Actions and Action Creators

+    An Action, is an object that describes a user interaction that should change the state.
+An action always contains a ```type``` property, which describes the action being triggered.
+The action object **might** also contain additional information, providing further context or details relating to the action, which is typically stored inside a ```payload```.

+    For example, selecting a book from a list by clicking on it.
+Here, the user event (clicking a book item) triggers an action creator ( ```selectingBook()```...), which produces an action ```{type: BOOK_SELECTED, payload: {title: 'Eloquent Javascript'}}```.

 HOW ?
 ---